synergy-design-system/synergy-design-system/CONTRIBUTING.md

 When writing components, use our defined list of design tokens for spacing, fonts or colors.
 As a rule of thumb, there should be no need to have a static color anywhere in your css code.

 Components must be optimized for accessibility.
 Please use tools like AXE or Dev-Tools and have a look at the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) for further information.

+## Formatting

+Formatting rules are currently applied via `eslint` and `prettier`.
+You may format run `pnpm format` in the root of the repository to automatically format your code changes.
+Note that we are currently using `prettier` for non-code files only, `ts, tsx, js, jsx and vue` will be formatted using eslint.

 ### Ensure Accessibility